its-brianwithai/turbo_response/example/example.md

 # TurboResponse Examples

 This document provides examples of how to use the `turbo_response` package in various scenarios.
+All examples work in both pure Dart and Flutter projects.

 ## Basic Usage